 If you are like me, parenting was a process of trial and error and gaining wisdom along the way.
 I learned from my mistakes.

-It's time to take a forward-thinking approach and apply wisdom in your attempts to improve your interactions with your adult kid.
-Listen and show compassion and respect.
-Let go of control.
-Forgive and focus on building a healthier relationship from here on out.
+It's time to take a forward-thinking approach and apply wisdom to improve your interactions with your adult kid.
+Listen, show compassion and respect, let go of control, forgive, and focus on building a healthier relationship from here on out.

 #11.
 Have a heart-to-heart conversation

 Choose a good time to talk.
-Be gentle and respectful in broaching the topic.
-You can say something like “I’d like to discuss something that's on my mind.
+Be gentle and respectful when broaching the topic.
+You can say something like, “I’d like to discuss something that's on my mind.
 Is now a good time to talk?”

-Tell your child what you've observed, think, and feel and how their behavior affects you.
-Be open and allow them to take turns sharing their thoughts and feelings, without interrupting.
+Tell your child what you've observed, thought, and felt and how their behavior affects you.
+Be open and allow them to take turns sharing their thoughts and feelings without interrupting.

 #12.
 Brainstorm ways to improve communication

-As parents, we tend to forget or fail to acknowledge that our kids are grown, and we need to treat them as such.
+As parents, we tend to forget or fail to acknowledge that our kids are grown and need to be treated as such.
 Communication has to be age-appropriate, and we must never talk down to our kids.

-Now that they're adults, we should take the same approach to communication as when interacting with our friends or other adults.
+Now that they're adults, we should approach communication the same way we interact with our friends or other adults.

 Improving your communication skills will help minimize the use of conflict words and can encourage your child to mirror your new mode of interaction.
 Additionally, you can share mindful communication skills with your child through books, articles, and videos.